NagiPragalathan/DJOptima/Readme.md

-# DjangoKit ToolKit for Django
+# DjangoOptimus ToolKit for Django

-The **DjangoKit ToolKit for Django** is an all-in-one utility designed to simplify and enhance the deployment process of Django projects, particularly tailored for seamless integration with the Vercel hosting platform.
+The **DjangoOptimus ToolKit for Django** is an all-in-one utility designed to simplify and enhance the deployment process of Django projects, particularly tailored for seamless integration with the Vercel hosting platform.
 This toolkit empowers developers with a range of powerful features, streamlining essential tasks and boosting productivity.

 ## Features